Holiday Recycling Guide

 CJD E-Cycling, located in Edwardsville and East Alton, accepts most electronics, as well as bulbs and batteries.
 Flat screen TVs are accepted.
 Some televesions may be charged a fee, depending on size and model of television.
 Visit CJD-E-Cycling for more information by clicking here.

 Household chemicals such as oil-based paint, thinners and strippers, yard chemicals, hobby chemicals, gas, antifreeze, and motor oil are considered hazardous and should not be included with trash or disposed of in drains.
 Madison County holds periodic household hazardous waste collections.
-The next scheduled collection will take place on September 22, 2018.
-Click here to register.
+Please click here to view upcoming events.

 Latex paint is not considered a hazardous waste, because it is water-based.
 As long as the paint in the can is dry, it can be thrown away in your regular trash bin.
 If there is still liquid paint inside the can, speed along the drying process by leaving the lid off or by adding shredded newspaper or clay cat litter.
 Once everything is dry, you can put the lid on and throw the can away.
 Click here for an instructional video.